AlexsLemonade/OpenScPCA-analysis/docs/ensuring-repro/workflows/build-docker-gha.md

-# Automated Dockerfile building
+# Automated Dockerfile building and pushing

 We use [GitHub Actions](https://docs.github.com/en/actions) (GHAs) to build Dockerfiles and push images to [Amazon ECR](https://aws.amazon.com/ecr/), a registry of pre-built Docker images.

-Docker building GHAs are automatically run in two circumstances:
+We generally build and/or push Docker images to ECR under two circumstances:

-- When a pull request is filed with changes to any module's environment files, such as `renv.lock`, `conda.lock`, or the `Dockerfile` itself
+1. When a pull request is filed with changes to the given module's environment files, such as `renv.lock`, `conda.lock`, or the `Dockerfile` itself
+    - The pull request itself triggers a GHA to test that the Dockerfile builds
+    - When the pull request is merged, the Docker image is again built and pushed to ECR
-- When new `OpenScPCA-analysis` releases are made
+2. When a new `OpenScPCA-analysis` release is made
+    - `OpenScPCA-analysis` releases automatically trigger building and pushing all module-specific Docker images to ECR

-These Docker images are used in a variety of ways:
+After they have been pushed, the Docker images are used in a variety of ways:

-- [Module testing GHAs](./run-module-gha.md) may pull the module-specific Docker image to run the module code in the pre-build image environmen
+- [Module testing GHAs](./run-module-gha.md) may pull the module-specific Docker image to run the module code in the pre-build image environment
 - The `OpenScPCA-nf` workflow pulls module-specific Docker images to reproducibly run modules and generate results <!-- STUB_LINK openscpca-nf -->
 - OpenScPCA contributors, as well as the wider research community, can freely pull module-specific images to reproducibly run OpenScPCA analysis modules, for example to locally run analysis modules or to develop within a Docker container

-For examples of existing Docker building GHAs, see the example `simulate-sce` GHA [`docker_simulate-sce.yml`](https://github.com/AlexsLemonade/OpenScPCA-analysis/blob/main/.github/workflows/docker_simulate-sce.yml).

 All images pushed to ECR will be available from the [Amazon ECR Public Gallery](https://gallery.ecr.aws/openscpca) with docker tags of the form `public.ecr.aws/openscpca/{module-name}:latest`.
 For more information about pulling Docker images from ECR and using them locally, please see our documentation on using Docker images. <!-- STUB_LINK using images. -->